strawberry-graphql/strawberry/docs/integrations/pydantic.md

 When using pydantic as a validation layer, it is sometimes important to retain metadata about the original input while exporting models.
-In strawberry, this is possible via the `with_input_metadata` flag on input models.
+With Strawberry, this is possible via the `with_input_metadata` flag on input models.

 ```python
 import strawberry